rajeshvkothari/oom/GIN_README_2508.md

 	  $
       ```

-	  To deploy only sdwan and firewall model do some additional installation on demo server as follows:
+	  To deploy only sdwan and firewall model do some additional installation on Demo Server as follows:

 	  ```sh
 	  $ sudo apt-get update